 iptables -A INPUT -p udp -i <The ServiceNav Box's local interface -s -j ACCEPT

-- Reload the ServiceNav Box firewall configuration by running the following line:
+- Reload the ServiceNav Box firewall configuration by executing the command:

-To verify the configuration, perform a census of the AS/400 host from the ServiceNav Box, as shown here.
+To check the configuration, perform a ServiceNav discovery of the AS/400 host using the ServiceNav Box, as shown here.

-An AS/400 user must be defined.
-The minimum rights of this user must be the same as those of a local AS/400 user accessing the data collected by the service model, and therefore depend on the configured service model.
-A user with the following configuration is functional:
+An AS/400 user must be specified.
+The minimum rights of this user must be the same as those of a local AS/400 user having access to the data collected by the service template, and therefore depends on the used service templates.
+A user with the following profile will work:

 User class: *SYSOPR